MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-runbooks.md

 # Automate and invoke runbooks from SPF

-You can use SPF and Service Management Automation together to provide automated solutions for your tenants.
-You can configure events in Service Provider Foundation that the Service Management Automation web service will use.
+You can use System Center Service Provider Foundation (SPF) and Service Management Automation (SMA) together to provide automated solutions for your tenants.
+You can configure events in SPF that the SMA web service will use.

 ## Automate runbooks

-You can automate runbooks using Service Management Automation provided that you have configured the Service Management Automation to use SPF, by using the Set\-SCSPFEventRegisration and Get\-SCSPFEventRegistation cmdlets, as shown in the following example.
+You can automate runbooks using SMA, provided that you have configured SMA to use SPF,using the Set\-SCSPFEventRegisration and Get\-SCSPFEventRegistation cmdlets.
+This is shown in the following example:

 ```powershell
 PS C:\> # This command sets a runbook to be invoked when the Create event for a new virtual machine is raised.